CrossTheRoadElec/Phoenix5-Documentation/source/ch16_ClosedLoop.rst

 ----------------------------------------------------------------------------------
 Using Tuner (Self-test Snapshot or Plotter), we’ve measured a peak velocity of **9326** native units per 100ms at 100% output.
 This can also be retrieved using getSelectedSensorVelocity (routine or VI).

 However, many mechanical systems and motors are not perfectly linear (though they are close).
-To account for this, we should calculate our feed forward using a measured veloctiy around the percent output we will usually run the motor.
+To account for this, we should calculate our feed forward using a measured velocity around the percent output we will usually run the motor.

-For our mechanism, we will typically be running the motor aroun 75% output.
-We then use Tuner (Self-test Snapshot Snapshot or Plotter) to measure our velocity - in this case, we measure a velocity of **7112** native units per 100ms.
+For our mechanism, we will typically be running the motor ~75% output.
+We then use Tuner (Self-test Snapshot or Plotter) to measure our velocity - in this case, we measure a velocity of **7112** native units per 100ms.

 Now let’s calculate a Feed-forward gain so that 75% motor output is calculated when the requested speed is **7112** native units per 100ms.